 Now, contractors are capable of utilizing essentially similar techniques – with advanced materials and processes – to let homeowners who like to modernize or expand in order to achieve high-end appearance without spending more.

 Exposed aggregate concrete has a lot of boundless possibilities that can be utilized almost anywhere on a residential property.
-Garden pathways and patios are probably the most frequent outdoor applications, although the variety of finishes, colors, and textures available became totally in demand for garage floors, garden walls and driveways made from this modern process.
-When it comes to indoors, those experienced artisans can build amazing floors, stairways and even counter-tops and fireplaces from exposed concrete.
-The method use seems quite simple; however the work is normally best left to experienced professional installers.
+Garden pathways and patios are probably the most frequent outdoor applications, although the variety of finishes, colors, and textures available became totally in demand for garage floors, garden walls, and driveways made from this modern process.
+When it comes to indoors, those experienced artisans can build amazing floors, stairways and even countertops and fireplaces from exposed concrete.
+The method used seems quite simple; however, the work is normally best left to experienced professional installers.
 Concrete is not really so easy to use material and fixing mistakes can be a very expensive and time-consuming endeavor.

 People who work begin by pouring a traditional concrete slab or form mold in almost any shape that you can imagine.
 At present, surface retarders can be applied in order to avoid the topmost layer of concrete from completely drying.
 As soon as the lower portion dries, the top layer is washed away to show the tiny bits of sand and aggregate, but most of the time the concrete is allowed to become almost dry and then – just like the Romans would do – small bits of stone are spread across the surface and pressed evenly.
 The outcome of the way it looks and the texture is certainly and completely unique because of the individual nature of every piece of concrete and the infinite potential of cheap and diverse aggregate material.

 A more costly although amazing option is to further improve the Exposed Aggregate Concrete Colours by cleaning the raised bits down level with the concrete, and then polishing the entire surface to a brilliant shine.
 The result looks like of exotic cut marble or granite slab.